About

 Our History

-Founded in 2002 by husbands Malik Gillani and Jamil Khoury, Silk Road Rising (originally Silk Road Theatre Project) began as an intentional and creative response to the terrorist attacks of September 11, 2001.
-Our Co-Founders recognized that the consequences of that catastrophic day would reverberate for years to come, posing unique and urgent challenges for Pan-Asian, North African, and Muslim communities.
-This dangerous backlash, and its recurring manifestations, underscore our commitment to educating, promoting dialogue, and healing rifts via the transformative power of storytelling.
+Founded by husbands Malik Gillani and Jamil Khoury, Silk Road Theatre Project began as an intentional and creative response to the terrorist attacks of September 11, 2001.
+Malik and Jamil recognized that the consequences of that catastrophic day would reverberate for years to come, posing unique and urgent challenges for Pan-Asian, North African, and Muslim communities.
+This dangerous backlash, and its current-day manifestations, underscore our commitment to educating, promoting dialogue, and healing rifts via the transformative power of storytelling.

 The Silk Road